FrogAC/vrcapstone19sp-team4/README.md

 For next week, doing more work on bug-fixing and integration to get everything working well together will be important, but I also want to make path-correcting modifiers to improve the jitterball.

+### Week 9
+This week was mainly polishing and multiplayer debugging

+### Daoyi - Assets & Multiplayer
+Add distinct visual effects, add assets for a nearly-complete multiplayer-player loop.
+With Stephen we fix a crucial bug in network code base that cause random player timeout.
+I also work on getting logs for Quest validation error, which has been sent to Quest Staff earlier this week.
+Next week I will polish the gameplay part of multiplayer match based on the data we get from player tests, more player goals and visual feedbacks.